bwigfield/lovetruth/_posts/2017-11-11-4-Reasons-You-Should-Stop-Drinking-Monster-Energy-Drinks.md

 ## 1. It tastes awful.

-No Fear and Amp deliver the same great caffeine fix without the taste of Monster.
+(No Fear)[http://amzn.to/2htD5jD] and (Amp)[http://amzn.to/2ywHWn5] deliver the same great high-caffeine fix without the corrosive alien taste of Monster.

 ## 2. High sugar content makes you a target for ants.